All About TOPIK Test 2023

 There are three.
 The standard TOPIK (S-TOPIK) is the most popular one.
 However, the candidates have two more alternatives — B-TOPIK (Business TOPIK) and EPS-TOPIK (Employment Permit System).

-In addition, there is another one — the KLAT test, which I’ll cover in the next article.
+Another is the KLAT test, which I’ll cover in the following article.

-These two examinations serve specific purposes, like working in South Korea as a professional or migrant laborer.
-I’ll cover more on these later.
+These two examinations serve specific purposes, such as working in South Korea as a professional or migrant laborer.
+I’ll discuss these more later.

 Who conducts the exam?